TKroos/SList/README.md

 # SList

-head file of my SList
+Head file of my SList

 A List file defined by myself including some useful methods and functions.